-A "going concern" is accounting parlance, used to describe a company that can function without threat of liquidation for the foreseeable future, usually defined as the next 12 months.
-A going concern simply means that in the eyes of a professional, such as a CPA or certified business valuator, the company does not intend to liquidate or substantially scale back its operations.
-In other words, it is expected to continue business without interruption and meet its financial obligations.
+Or could it continue on as a “going concern”?
+That is accounting parlance for describing a company that can function without the threat of liquidation for the foreseeable future, usually defined as the next 12 months.
+A ‘going concern’ simply means that in the eyes of a professional, such as a CPA or certified business valuator, the company is expected to continue business without interruption and meet its financial obligations.

 Candidate for liquidation?

 So how do you determine if your business is a going concern or a candidiate for a forced liquidation?
 Ask yourself, if you or your partner were unable to run the business for any reason:

 - Would a spouse or other family member become owner and/or control company’s stock?

 - Would a spouse or family member be liable for the company’s debt?

 - Does a spouse or family member lack the executive experience needed to run the company?